chrystelaur/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus queue named **fews-staged-timeseries-queue**
   * Messages are placed on this queue when the **ImportTimeSeriesRouter** function loads timeseries data associated with a task run into the staging database.
 A message is sent for each row inserted into the **TIMESERIES** table.
 * Microsoft Azure service bus queue named **fews-fluvial-forecast-location-queue**
   * Messages are placed on this queue when the set of fluvial forecast locations is updated.
-Messages are processed by the **RefreshForecastLocationData** function.
+Messages are processed by the **RefreshFluvialForecastLocationData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_FORECAST_LOCATION** table.
+* Microsoft Azure service bus queue named **fews-coastal-tidal-forecast-location-queue**
+  * Messages are placed on this queue when the set of coastal forecast locations is updated.
+Messages are processed by the **RefreshCoastalTidalForecastLocationData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **COASTAL_FORECAST_LOCATION** table.
+* Microsoft Azure service bus queue named **fews-coastal-triton-forecast-location-queue**
+  * Messages are placed on this queue when the set of coastal forecast locations is updated.
+Messages are processed by the **RefreshCoastalTritonForecastLocationData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **COASTAL_FORECAST_LOCATION** table.
+* Microsoft Azure service bus queue named **fews-coastal-mvt-forecast-location-queue**
+  * Messages are placed on this queue when the set of coastal forecast locations is updated.
+Messages are processed by the **RefreshCoastalMVTForecastLocationData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **COASTAL_FORECAST_LOCATION** table.
 * Microsoft Azure service bus queue named **fews-fluvial-display-group-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows associated with fluvial forecast data is updated.
 Messages are processed by the **RefreshDisplayGroupData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_DISPLAY_GROUP_WORKFLOW** table.
+* Microsoft Azure service bus queue named **fews-coastal-display-group-queue**
+  * Messages are placed on this queue when the set of core forecasting engine workflows associated with coastal forecast data is updated.
+Messages are processed by the **RefreshCoastalDisplayGroupData** function.
+Message processing retrieves the updated data and uses it to replace the content of the **COASTAL_DISPLAY_GROUP_WORKFLOW** table.
 * Microsoft Azure service bus queue named **fews-non-display-group-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows associated with non-forecast data is updated.
 Messages are processed by the **RefreshNonDisplayGroupData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **NON_DISPLAY_GROUP_WORKFLOW** table.
-* Microsoft Azure service bus queue named **fews-coastal-display-group-queue**
-  * Messages are placed on this queue when the set of core forecasting engine workflows associated with coastal forecast data is updated.
-Messages are processed by the **TBD** function.
-Message processing retrieves the updated data and uses it to replace the content of the **TBD** table.
 * Microsoft Azure service bus queue named **fews-ignored-workflows-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows that should be ignored for staging puposes is updated .
 Messages are processed by the **RefreshIgnoredWorkflowData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **IGNORED_WORKFLOW** table.